stormchaserroleplaying/stormchaserRPG/Talents/Fighter/Cavalier/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisite:** Unwavering Mark
 Your mastery as a rider becomes apparent.
-You have +1d on checks made to avoid falling off of your mount.
+You have +1d on [Stay in Saddle](https://stormchaserroleplaying.com/stormchaserRPG/Skills/AnimalHandling/#stay-in-saddle) checks.
 If you fall off your mount and descend no more than 10 feet, you can land on your feet if you're not incapacitated.

 Finally, mounting or dismounting a creature costs you only 5 feet of movement, rather than half your speed.

 ### Warding Maneuver